South Bend Community School Corporation

 It serves most of South Bend, Indian Village, Notre Dame, and Roseland, as well as portions of Granger and Mishawaka.

 History

-In 2018 residents of Greene Township began plans to join the John Glenn School Corporation and leave the South Bend corporation, partly because they had a negative view of the South Bend district and partly because the Greene Intermediate Center, the district's final school in the township, closed in 2018, with the parents anticipating a reopening under new management.
-At first the South Bend district did not approve of the plan, but in 2022 began talks on how to let Greene Township move to John Glenn.
+In 2018, residents of Greene Township began plans to join the John Glenn School Corporation and leave the South Bend corporation, partly because the Greene Intermediate Center, the district's final school in the township, closed in 2018, with the parents anticipating a reopening under new management.
+At first, the South Bend district did not approve of the plan, but in 2022 began talks on how to let Greene Township move to John Glenn.